Third International School on Simulation of Nuclear Reactor Systems (SINUS) with a focus on light water reactors, including SMRs

 Participation

-The course is free of charge and open to advanced Master’s and PhD students, or young professionals with a Master’s or PhD degrees in nuclear engineering, reactor physics, nuclear physics, and related disciplines.
+The course was free of charge and open to advanced Master’s and PhD students, or young professionals with a Master’s or PhD degrees in nuclear engineering, reactor physics, nuclear physics, and related disciplines.
 Requirements:

 • Basic knowledge of radiation transport and reactor physics;